 Fred: Yeah, why isn’t everyone doing it?
 You have lightweight requirements, you can pivot really quickly, you get feedback right away, you can get work done a lot faster because you have a business integrating with the team on a daily basis.
 It was pretty eye opening.

 Ever since then, I just kept following that path.
 I left that company, and helped a friend out as COO.
 I was heading up the product management side of the house using Agile, and I slowly became an Agile coach, then started going down the training path.
-I was already teaching within the company at Wolters Kluwer.
+By that point, I was already teaching within the company at Wolters Kluwer.
 I was teaching other teams in my own Scrum class.
 It wasn’t certified, it was just me just wanting to share the information.
 That’s kind of how I got into it 8 years ago, and now I don’t do anything else.

 Matt: To kind of tie into where that led you, how did you meet Ed and end up founding Clearly Agile?

 Fred: Wolters Kluwer is where I hired Ed as an architect.
 So, I hired Ed, and hired a bunch of other smart guys.
 There’s a guy named Kaung Yam that I’m still trying to get, but he doesn’t talk to me anymore.
 Some people are mad at me that I left the team, and they’re like, “How could you leave us?”
 Kaung, if you’re reading, still got a place for you.
-I had hired another guy, Jeff LaFavors.
+I hired another guy, Jeff LaFavors.
 When I left WK, I went to work at my friend’s company, and I took Ed with me.
-Jeff had already left to work on a startup.
+Jeff already left to work on a startup.
 My intent was to go back and get some of the other players on the team like Kaung, but at the time, there wasn’t room for them.

 Ed’s a hands-on developer at the ground level, typically more at the higher vision level and coordinating project efforts.
 It’s a pretty good team – I’m a risk taker and Ed’s much more conservative, so we balance each other out in a lot of different ways.
 If I can convince Ed, then it’s probably a good idea.
 If I can’t convince Ed, then it’s probably not a good idea.